The Flaming Lips: Heady Fwends, Guinness World Record and other collaborations (2012)

 With their previous contract with Warner Bros.
 Records having expired in 2011, the band re-signed to Warner Bros. for the United States and to Bella Union in Europe in early 2012.
 The first release under these new deals was The Flaming Lips and Heady Fwends, initially released as a limited edition vinyl-only package for Record Store Day on April 21.
 The album features collaborations with artists such as Kesha, Nick Cave, and Erykah Badu.
-In an interview with American Songwriter, Coyne stated that "Since we were releasing music every month, we thought it would be a little bit boring for us each month to say 'Well here's four more Flaming Lips songs.'
+In an interview with American Songwriter, Coyne stated: "Since we were releasing music every month, we thought it would be a little bit boring for us each month to say 'Well here's four more Flaming Lips songs.'
 We just thought 'Well we'll get some of our friends, and we'll do collaborations and see what happens.'"
-The album later received a wider release on CD and digitally on June 26 in the US and July 30 in Europe.
+The album later received a wider release on CD, and was digitally on June 26 in the US and July 30 in Europe.

 The Flaming Lips broke Jay-Z's Guinness World Record for the most live concerts (8) in 24 hours, on June 27 and 28, 2012.
-The attempt was part of the O Music Awards, and was Livestreamed online for the entire 24 hours.
+The attempt was part of the O Music Awards, and was livestreamed online for the entire 24 hours.
 The attempt started in Memphis on the afternoon of June 27 and ended in New Orleans on the afternoon of June 28, with 20 minutes to spare.
-The band played with guests including Grace Potter and the Nocturnals, Neon Indian, Linear Downfall and Phantogram and HOTT MT, among others.
+The band played with guests including Grace Potter and the Nocturnals, Neon Indian, Linear Downfall, Phantogram and HOTT MT, among others.
 The concerts, which were required to be at least 15 minutes long, as per Guinness rules, featured a mix of special covers, songs rarely or never performed live by the band before, and new songs from Heady Fwends.

 In November 2012 the band's Lovely Sorts of Death Records released a collaborative track-by-track reinterpretation of King Crimson's In the Court of the Crimson King with Stardeath and White Dwarfs, Linear Downfall, New Fumes, and Space Face entitled Playing Hide and Seek with the Ghosts of Dawn on vinyl and on their own 'Satellite Heart Radio' website.

-They also worked on Kesha's Warrior album (on "Past Lives") and Lipsha.
-She also featured on their collaborative albums.
+The band continued their working relationship with Kesha by appearing on her second studio album Warrior, co-producing and playing on the track "Past Lives" from the album's deluxe edition.
+Kesha and the band intended to release a collaborative studio album in 2013, entitled Lipsha; this was, however, ultimately shelved due to Kesha's ongoing then-ongoing legal issues.